Reema Harrysingh-Carmona: Career

 After 11 years in Canada, Harrysingh-Carmona returned to Trinidad and Tobago, where she worked both at the Point Lisas Industrial Port Development Corporation (PLIPDECO) and the Small Business Development Corporation.

 First Lady

-Harrysingh-Carmona is the wife of Anthony Carmona, fifth president of The Republic of Trinidad and Tobago, in office from 2013 until 2018.
-They got married at the La Davina Pastora Catholic Church in south Trinidad in 1997.
-Her social work includes support for the Diabetes Association, Children Obesity prevention, and Autism Awareness among others.
+She is married to Anthony Carmona, who is 17 years her senior and who served as the fifth president of the Republic of Trinidad and Tobago from 2013 to 2018.
+In 1997, they exchanged vows in the Catholic La Davina Pastora Church in south Trinidad.
+Her social work includes support for the Diabetes Association, Children Obesity prevention, and Autism Awareness, among others.